Kong/kong/DEVELOPER.md

         --pcre 8.43
 ```

-After this task, we'd like to have the next steps to use the built packages and for LuaRocks to install new packages inside this `build` directory.
-For that, it's important to set the `$PATH` variable accordingly:
+After this task, the following steps will use these built packages and LuaRocks will install new packages inside this `build` directory.
+It is important to set the `$PATH` variable accordingly:

+Changes requested
+1 review requesting changes by reviewers with write access.
+1 change requested
+All checks have passed
+2 successful checks

+continuous-integration/travis-ci/pr — The Travis CI build passed
+Details

+license/cla — Contributor License Agreement is signed.
+Details
+Merging is blocked
+Merging can be performed automatically once the requested changes are addressed.
+ You’re not authorized to merge this pull request.
+@sakshamtaneja21

+Leave a comment

+Attach files by dragging & dropping, selecting or pasting them.
+ ProTip!
+Add .patch or .diff to the end of URLs for Git’s plaintext views.
+Reviewers
+@levfishbluefish levfishbluefish
+Requested changes must be addressed to merge this pull request.

+Assignees
+No one assigned
+Labels
+None yet
+Projects
+None yet
+Milestone
+No milestone
+Notifications
+Customize
+You’re receiving notifications because you authored the thread.
+2 participants
+@sakshamtaneja21
+@levfishbluefish
+ Allow edits from maintainers.

 ```
     export PATH=$HOME/path/to/kong/openresty-build-tools/build/openresty/bin:$HOME/path/to/kong/openresty-build-tools/build/openresty/nginx/sbin:$HOME/path/to/kong/openresty-build-tools/build/luarocks/bin:$PATH